Top things families should know about taxes

 Did you know?

-There are lots of benefits, credits, and deductions to help families with their expenses throughout the year and reduce the amount they owe at tax time.
+There are many benefits, credits, and deductions to help your family with expenses throughout the year and reduce the amount you owe at tax time.

 The following tips may help you or your family: